-The two IBM multipliers have latency ratios comparable with full processor cores.
+The two IBM multipliers have latency ratios comparable to full processor cores.
 Intel's 16-bit multiplier design has much lower latency ratios as it appears to target low power instead of delay.
-In designs where multiplier throughput is more important than latency, multipliers can be made more deeply pipelined (three and four stages in these examples) than the hard multipliers on FPGAs (two stages), and throughput ratios can be even higher than the latency ratios.
+In designs where multiplier throughput is more important than latency, multipliers can be made more deeply pipelined (3 and 4 stages in these examples) than the hard multipliers on FPGAs (2 stages), and throughput ratios can be even higher than the latency ratios.